RistoBIn/international-website/src/pages/about/social-responsibility.md

     ##### Certified ISO 9001 and ISO 14001 standards

-    ## International Organization for Standardization
+    ## International organization for standardization

     SEALAB has chosen to follow the guidelines stated in ISO 9001: 2015 to